jen-thomas/orthoptera-elevational-range-community-composition/README.md

 # Investigating the relationship of elevation and Orthoptera species richness, elevational range and community composition.

 This repository contains the code to do the analysis for this project.
-The analysis was done in `R`, but Python was used to create the Frictionless Data package (described below).
+The analysis was done in `R`.

 ## Project structure

-The code structure is a balance between trying to use functions to keep the code organised, and putting it together in a logical order so that when looking at the HTML files, there is not too much moving around within and between scripts.
+The code structure is a balance between trying to use functions to keep the code organised, and putting it together in a logical order so that when looking at the HTML files, there is no need to jump between them for the analysis of each hypothesis.

 ### Analysis scripts